-Available from our links webpage (under Technical Articles) is an example spreadsheet showing how to use CDXZipStream geocoding and distance functions in an analysis of car dealership locations in the United States.
+Available from our resources webpage is an example spreadsheet showing how to use CDXZipStream geocoding and distance functions in an analysis of car dealership locations in the United States.
 To download, just click on the link "CDXZipStream - Closing Chrysler Dealers Geocoding Analysis and Distance Matrix".
 Let’s review how this works, and how you may be able to use this example in support of your own organization.

 In this case there are over 700 dealerships, with locations throughout the United States, which are being considered for closing.
 As part of this consideration it is necessary to calculate their relative proximity to each other.
 Although it would be possible to calculate the driving distance between each location using the CDXZipStream function CDXRouteMP, a simpler and faster calculation is straight-line distance, based on the latitude and longitude of each dealership.
 Since the additional accuracy of driving distance is not necessary for this analysis, we will be using straight-line distance here.

 The first step, as shown in the worksheet “Dealers Closing” is to find the latitude and longitude of each dealer, either based on the exact address or by zip code.
 The function CDXLocateMP is used to find the latitude and longitude in each case, such as in the following formula in columns I and J, for the first row of data:

 CDXLocateMP is the CDXZipStream custom function formula that finds latitude and longitude